apache/cassandra/src/java/org/apache/cassandra/io/sstable/SSTable_API.md

 consistently returned by `name()` methods in the `SSTableFormat` and `SSTableFormat.Factory` implementations.
 It must include only lowercase ASCII letters.

-Parameters specified under the key named after the format name are passed to the factory method of the correspondin implementation.
+Parameters specified under the key named after the format name are passed to the factory method of the corresponding implementation.
 All of those parameters are optional and depend on the implementation.

 The assumed default configuration - which is equivalent to empty configuration: